 Another important eating practice for good gut health and immunity is to eat with peace, calm and joy.
 It is important not to rush meal times.
 In Greece, people leave their work for lunch to go home and to enjoy the meal with their families and friends.
 When we rush our eating time it interrupts the harmony, the flow of energy and the time needed to enjoy a meal that in the end will nourish and heal our body and soul.

 To ensure a long, healthy life we all need to eat mindfully and to become aware of the food we eat.
 We also need to take note of how the food we are eating affects the way we feel.

 In summary it is important to eat and think for the purposes of nourishing our mind, body and soul.
 Eat clean ingredients free of chemicals and pesticides and incorporate probiotic foods – just like they did in ancient Greece.
 Do things in life that make you happy to ensure a healthy, happy mind and thoughts; and, of course, get some moderate exercise daily.
 In the words of Hippocrates “If we could give every individual the right amount of nourishment and exercise, not too little and not too much, we would have found the safest way to health.”

-You can find more healing wisdom and hints and tips of great health in my books sold on my author page.
+You can find more healing wisdom and hints and tips for great health in my books sold on my AUTHOR PAGE

 Or my new online course that shares the Ancient Greek secret tools and practices to health, happiness and harmony on Teachable.